Representation-Based Exploration for Language Models: From Test-Time to Post-Training: Beyond Sharpening: Full Results

 \textbf{The inference-time selection problem (\cref{sec:preliminaries}).} In this setting, we aim to select a small set of responses $y_1,\ldots,y_{k}$ from a large set of candidates $y_1,\ldots,y_{N}$ for a given prompt $x$, such that the chosen set is as diverse as possible, and has high probability of including a positive response.
 This simple regime allows us to disentangle the role of diversity $\div(x,y)$ from other complex RL mechanisms, such as optimization and generalization.\loose

-\textbf{Results: Representation-based exploration improves diversity and efficiency.} Our main finding is that exploration with a \textbfc{representation-based} bonus (\cref{sec:methods}) derived from the pre-trained language model's hidden states significantly improves diversity and pass@k rates---both for our inference-time setting and for post-training.
+\textbf{Representation-based exploration improves diversity and efficiency.} Our main finding is that exploration with a \textbfc{representation-based} bonus (\cref{sec:methods}) derived from the pre-trained language model's hidden states significantly improves diversity and pass@k rates---both for our inference-time setting and for post-training.
 Our specific findings are as follows: \loose \begin{enumerate} \item \textbf{Inference-time (\cref{sec:inference_time_exploration}).} Inference-time exploration with representation-based diversity improves verifier efficiency.
 For example, we obtain over 50\% improvement in verifier efficiency over standard sampling for \texttt{Qwen-2.5-14b-Instruct} on \texttt{GSM8K}, \texttt{MATH}, \texttt{MBPP+} and \texttt{Game-of-24}.
 See~\cref{fig:overview} for an overview of our results for this setting. \item \textbf{Post-training (\cref{sec:rl}).} Representation-based exploration can be incorporated into RL post-training, where its pass@$k$ performance is competitive with both GRPO and the base model \emph{uniformly for all $k$} (\cref{fig:rl_results}).
-Notably, \textbfc{representation-based exploration completely eliminates the ``diversity collapse'' phenomenon where RL degrades pass@$k$ with respect to the base model for large $k$}~\citep{dang2025weight,yue2025does,wu2025invisible}. \end{enumerate} Our findings, particularly this last point, suggest that deliberate exploration is a practical path toward discovery of new behaviors beyond sharpening.
+Notably, \textbfc{representation-based exploration completely eliminates the ``diversity collapse'' phenomenon where RL degrades pass@$k$ with respect to the base model for large $k$}~\citep{dang2025weight,yue2025does,wu2025invisible}.
+In addition, representation-based exploration induces responses that look much more novel under the base model (\cref{fig:log_prob_histogram_math}). \end{enumerate} Our findings, particularly these last two points, suggest that deliberate exploration is a practical path toward discovery of new behaviors beyond sharpening.
 Although our experiments focus on arguably the simplest principled representation-based exploration scheme---for which we already see substantial performance improvements---we expect that our two-pronged evaluation approach will enable a deeper understanding of the benefits and tradeoffs of more sophisticated strategies, which may help realize the full potential of reinforcement learning for language model reasoning.